-Made a Master Shake costume with some fence for the frame (3×6" chicken wire is too flimsy) more fence as a top and a sheet wrapped around that and a cardboard tube with construction paper for the straw (attached the tube with bailing wire).
+I made this Master Shake costume with some fence for the frame (3×6″ chicken wire is too flimsy) more fence as a top and a sheet wrapped around that and a cardboard tube with construction paper for the straw (attached the tube with bailing wire).

 I drew the face on butcher paper, spray painted it black, cut it out and rubber glued it to the sheet.
 The gloves were dishwashing gloves held onto the frame with binder clips with cardboard cutouts inside from some old gloves to keep them sticking out.
 I used a dremel tool to cut a hole for my head and hands and then let the costume top rest on my shoulders.
 Hard to get around in but it works pretty well.

 If I had to do this Master Shake over again I’d put some foam rubber on the top for a “lid” and attach a string to the bottom or to a dowel glued to it.
 That way I could furrow my brow at people.